 PRENATAL DEPRESSION TREATMENT

-Knowing that there are so many risks must determine you to seek help.
-After that, your MD may refer you to a psychiatrist specializing in prenatal depression treatment.
+Knowing that there are so many risks should lead you to seek help.
+After that, your doctor may refer you to a psychiatrist specializing in prenatal depression treatment.
 Possible treatments include:

 The drugs prescribed in this situation are usually compatible with pregnancy, but your doctor will need to keep an eye on you.
-Not eating and not sleeping right can also harm Baby so you’d better do something about it instead of trying to protect baby from drugs your doctor is allowed to prescribe.
+Not eating and not sleeping right can also harm your baby.

 Seek the help you need.
-Sometimes, even talking things out with your partner, with your mother, sister or a friend can help.
-Therefore, it doesn’t have to be all therapy and medication, but it needs to be something to help you get through this time.
+Sometimes, even talking things out with your partner, with your mother, sister, or friend can help.
+It doesn’t have to be all about therapy and medication.
+But, it needs to be something to help you get through this time.
 Prenatal depression is a reality, and you must not take it lightly.